 There are thirteen spoons of sugar in a large tin of Red Bull.

 All this excess sugar is a significant contributor to heart problems, issues with immune systems and it accelerates ageing.
+If you want to begin to look after your weight, then start by checking your body mass index or your BMI here.

 Scientific research and evidence support the claim that sugar is as addictive as cocaine.
 Sugar hijacks that part of our brain that deals with dopamine and reward.
 So, basically, what happens is our brain gets a lovely little pleasure kick after the sugar and it feels good (like cocaine).
 You get that kick and the body gets used to that amount of sugar and the brain craves more of the same drug to get the same effect.